Forests cover about 30 percent of the Earth land area.

 “Deforestation accounts for 12 to 20 percent of the global greenhouse gas emissions that contribute to climate change,” says the UN.
 And without enough trees to filter those emissions, pollution will only get worse.

-Plus, half of land-based animal species – and 60 million Indigenous people – call forests home.
+Plus, 80 percent of Earth’s land animals and planets – and 60 million Indigenous people – call forests home.
 If the forests disappear, all those people and animals will be displaced and endangered.
 Without trees, lives are truly at risk.

 Here’s how you can help